The green shipping revolution is around the corner

 By electrifying and automating ships, we ensure much higher energy efficiency.
 On the basis of the weather, the current, the number of nautical miles still to be sailed and numerous other indicators, our software automatically determines which capacity must be supplied by which diesel generators.
 This software is integral to the ABB Ability program, and custom-made applications for AC500 and AC 800 controllers are also available.

 Thanks to this approach, diesel generators now only operate at full power when this is absolutely neccessary.They no longer operate at full power non-stop, as used to be the case.
 Improved energy management is realised by configuring the power plant in a different way.
 In general, batteries (replacing one of more diesel generator sets) are used in combination with advisory software (Octopus), an energy management system that determines which power source is used, shore power and, of course, a VSD (variable-speed drive) controlled propeller.
 This way, much less energy is lost, while the emission of harmful substances is also significantly reduced.

 In addition, the ABB system that controls the generators also improves safety on board.
 Every generator is monitored, and in the event of a defect or – worse still – a fire, a message is immediately sent out.
 Ships will also have a longer lifecycle, because the integrated software can perfectly indicate when it is time for maintenance.
-This ‘ABB Ability™ Collaborative Operations for Marine’ software is delivered within the Marine business unit.
+This ‘ABB Ability™ Collaborative Operations for Marine’ software is delivered within the Marine business line.